EnterpriseDB/hdfs_fdw/README.md

 ##TODO
 1. Hadoop Installation Instructions
-2. HiveServer1 and HiveServer2 Installtion Instrctutions
+2. HiveServer1 and HiveServer2 Installation Instructions
-2. Writeable support
-3. HiveServer2 Library
+3. Write-able support
 4. Flum support
 5. Regression Test cases

 ##Contributing
 If you experince any bug create new [issue][2] and if you have fix for that create a pull request.